-- (a) the CCP is an interested person for the purposes of that Division; - (b) the Commissioner of Police, Secretary (Corrections), Director and Secretary (Youth Justice) are not interested persons for the purposes of that Division; - (c) section 82(7), (8) and (9) do not apply; - (d) section 83(2) does not apply. - Note Division 6 of Part 4 relates to leave of absence by forensic patients.
+- (a) - (b) the Commissioner of Police, Secretary (Corrections), Director and Secretary (Youth Justice) are not interested persons for the purposes of that Division; - (c) section 82(7), (8) and (9) do not apply; - (d) section 83(2) does not apply.

+Note Division 6 of Part 4 relates to leave of absence by forensic patients.
 Section 66 makes such provisions apply to involuntary patients.
-A leave of absence under this section is reviewable by the Tribunal see Division 2 of Part 3 of
+A leave of absence under this section is reviewable by the Tribunal - see Division 2 of Part 3 of Chapter 3.

-Chapter 3.
 The power of review extends to every facet of such leave, including refusal, cancellation and variation.